neumino/neumino.github.io/movies.md

-### The Leisure Seeker
+### Voldemort: Origins of the Heir
-*Released on 2018-01-03, vote average 7*
+*Released on 2018-01-13, vote average 6.7*

-A runaway couple going on an unforgettable journey in the faithful old RV they call The Leisure Seeker, traveling from Boston to Key West.
-They recapture their passion for life and their love for each other on a road trip that provides revelation and surprise right up to the very end.
+After his graduation from Hogwarts School of Witchcraft and Wizardry, Tom Riddle disappears.
+He comes back ten years later, with new powers and a new name.
+His journey in search of the secrets of dark magic has deeply changed him, and it&#39;s up to two old acquaintances to stop him before he reaches his goal: immortality.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/VGGKsVFslJ8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/mdOlsUBMLUI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>